danilinares/quickpsy/README.md

 Features
 --------

+-   Fits and plot several conditions simultaneosly.

+-   Initial parameters are not necessary.

 -   Calculates parametric and non-parametric bootstrap confidence intervals.

 -   Guess and lapses can be fixed or estimated as parameters.

 -   Fits cumulative normal, logistic, weibull functions or any function defined by the user.

+-   It has a function that facilitates the reading of several data files.

+-   The optimization can call \*DEoptim\* which uses differential evolution optimization.

 Install
 -------